hernantz/blog/content/its-the-competition-stupid.md

        ― Carrie Chapman Catt

+[^13]: Science journalist Matt Ridley's most recent book, The Evolution of
+       Everything, argues that we observe the decentralized, incremental, trial-and-error process of evolution in all human endeavors, including culture, law, business, and technology.
+Like Henrich, Ridley argues that we tend to overstate the importance of the individual genius or leader while understating the gradual, cumulative nature of change.
+       [Cultural Intelligence][13]
+[^14]: "If history teaches us anything, it’s that governments are always right,
+       and they always do what’s in the best interest of the people, even at the expense of their own political agenda.
+In every situation, the answer is always more government and more regulation.
+If there are six billion people in the world, then all six billion should work for the government.
+More, if we could.
+And there should be at least twice as many laws as there are people in the world.
+And with more laws means more lawyers, so it’s a double benefit.
+It’s a win-win for both the government and the citizens, which of course there won’t be because in this utopian dream there are no citizens, there is only the government.
+The best part is the taxes will be super high, but they’re paid in full by the printing presses of the Geodesic Dome Society.
+Full benefits, zero unemployment, no chance of being fired, and a world so efficient it would make Rube Goldberg look like Fred Taylor or Henry Ford."

+       ― Jarod Kintz
+[^16]: The effects of regulation -- both benefits and costs -- are difficult to
+       measure, particularly when considered in the aggregate.
+As a result, analysts often turn to indirect proxies to understand the reach and impact of regulations over time.
+Some of the statistics used to track aggregate regulatory activity over time are presented [here][16].

 [1]: https://www.linkedin.com/pulse/survive-game-business-needs-update-rules-tim-o-reilly "To survive, the game of business needs to update its rules"
 [2]: https://en.wikipedia.org/wiki/It%27s_the_economy,_stupid "It's the economy, stupid"
 [3]: https://www.goodreads.com/quotes/2397-there-is-a-theory-which-states-that-if-ever-anyone "Douglas Adams, The Restaurant at the End of the Universe"